 Here is another “collaboration” with The Design Confidential.
-This time, it is for the Ballard Designs Inspired X-Bench!
+This time, it is upholstering the X stool, a design inspired by Ballard Designs.

 - 3″ foam